 As you look at different Bluetooth speakers to consider, many of them have the same old design: cylinders that pump out music at varying rates, shapes, and sizes.

-The OontZ Angle 3 Ultra changes that with its unique triangular design, so that you can cover as much area as possible.
-Oontz also includes an IPX6 rating for splash-resistance, but we wouldn't recommend taking the Angle 3 Ultra for a dive.
-However, the biggest benefit to this speaker is the 100-foot range, allowing to keep your phone with you and not with the speaker.
+The OontZ Angle 3 Ultra changes that with its unique triangular design so that you can cover as much area as possible.
+Oontz also includes an IPX6 rating for splash resistance, but we wouldn't recommend taking the Angle 3 Ultra for a dive.
+However, this speaker's most significant benefit is the 100-foot range, allowing you to keep your phone with you and not with the speaker.

-While that 100-foot range is awesome, you'll have to be stuck in the past with the Micro-USB charging port.
-The OontZ Angle 3 Ultra is a bit heavier, so you may not want to carry it if you go for a hike.
+While that 100-foot range is incredible, you'll still be stuck in the past with the micro-USB charging port.
+The OontZ Angle 3 Ultra is also a bit heavier than some of the other speakers on this list, so you may not want to carry it if you go for a hike.

 Forget leaving your phone behind

-Sometimes there is nothing wrong with a Bluetooth speaker that doesn't have a bunch of extra frills or a design that makes it stand out from the crowd.
-Sometimes, a great Bluetooth speaker is just your run-of-the-mill option.
+There is nothing wrong with a Bluetooth speaker that doesn't have a bunch of extra frills or a design that makes it stand out from the crowd.
+But, sometimes, a great Bluetooth speaker is just your run-of-the-mill option.

-That brings us to the Anker Soundcore 2, which doesn't have any big features to "wow" you.
-This speaker, however, does offer 24 hours of battery life, which is among the leaders on this list, along with IPX7 water resistance and Bluetooth 5.0.
-Take all of th is, combined with the 12 watts of power, and you have a tried-and-true speaker that will work for every situation.
+That brings us to the Anker Soundcore 2, which has no significant features to "wow" you.
+However, this speaker offers 24-hour battery life, which is among the leaders on this list, along with IPX7 water resistance and Bluetooth 5.0.
+Take all of this, combined with the 12 watts of power, and you have a tried-and-true speaker that will work for every situation.

 You may just want to keep a cloth nearby after the party is over since the Soundcore 2 is a fingerprint magnet.
-Additionally, you likely won't want to play this at max volume in the event that the sound gets a bit distorted.
+Additionally, you likely won't want to play this at max volume because the sound gets a bit distorted.